 Freddie Mac Prices Approximately $230 Million SLST Securitization

-/EIN News/ -- MCLEAN, Va., Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Freddie Mac (OTCQB: FMCC) announced today the pricing of the second Seasoned Loans Structured Transaction Trust (SLST) offering of 2022 -- a securitization of approximately $230 million including both guaranteed senior and non-guaranteed subordinate securities backed by a pool of seasoned residential mortgage loans.
+MCLEAN, Va., Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Freddie Mac FMCC announced today the pricing of the second Seasoned Loans Structured Transaction Trust (SLST) offering of 2022 -- a securitization of approximately $230 million including both guaranteed senior and non-guaranteed subordinate securities backed by a pool of seasoned residential mortgage loans.
 The SLST program is a fundamental part of Freddie Mac's seasoned loan offerings which reduce less-liquid assets in its mortgage-related investments portfolio and shed credit and market risk via economically reasonable transactions.

 Freddie Mac SLST Series 2022-2 includes approximately $201 million in guaranteed senior certificates and approximately $29 million in non-guaranteed subordinate certificates.
 The right to purchase the subordinate certificates was awarded on October 20 via an auction.
 The transaction is expected to settle on October 31, 2022.